-Academic advisors in University College are committed to the success of all students and have skills in academic and career planning as well as special knowledge about the transition to college.
+Academic advisors in Academic and Career Development are committed to the success of all students and have skills in academic and career planning as well as special knowledge about the transition to college.
 Most advisors hold a master’s degree in education, counseling, social work, or student personnel services.

 Your University College support team